Impact of Heterogeneity on Scalar Flux Variance Relations Across Diverse Ecosystems

 \subsubsection{Airborne Remote Sensing and Lengthscale of Heterogeneity}

 To assess spatial heterogeneity at the different sites in the network, we leverage products for Leaf Area Index (LAI), Normalized Difference Water Index (NDWI), and albedo from the NEON Imaging Spectrometer.
 NDWI is a remotely sensed water index, specifically designed to capture liquid water present in canopies, and therefore could relate closely with spatial patterns of water sources \cite{gao_ndwinormalized_1996}.
 Flights are conducted approximately once a year at most sites, at 90\% of peak greenness or greater, with datasets produced by NEON providing 1 meter resolution products in an approximately 10 by 10 km area around each tower.
-For analysis focused on spatial heterogeneity in section \ref{sec:spatial_het}, only turbulence data from the same month as the flights are used, and the remotely sensed data is cropped to an area with radius approximately twice the fetch of the tower.
+For analysis focused on spatial heterogeneity in section \ref{sec:spatial_het}, only turbulence data from the same month as the flights are used, and the remotely sensed data is cropped to an area with radius approximately twice the fetch of the tower as determined from the NEON statistics of the flux footprint.
 To directly assess how spatial patterns interact with surface layer scaling, we compute lengthscales of spatial heterogeneity $\ell_{het}$ for each metric, and each flight, at each site.
-A common metric to understand spatial heterogeneity of 2D fields is lacunarity.
+A common metric to understand spatial heterogeneity of 2D fields, especially of vegetation characteristics, is lacunarity \cite{salmaso_canopy_2025}.
 Lacunarity is a scale dependent measure that quantifies the deviation of a pattern from translational invariance \cite{plotnick_lacunarity_1996}.
 There are a number of methods to compute lacunarity; we leverage the gliding box method where lacunarity $\Lambda$ of a 2D gridded variable $x$ for some scale $r$ is defined as